-- capital costs (previously discussed in section 3.3)
+- capital costs (previously discussed in section 4.3)

-- annualisation period (section 3.5.1)
+- annualisation period (section 4.5.1)

-- rate of return (section 3.5.2)
+- rate of return (section 4.5.2)

-- annuity tilt (section 3.5.3).
+- annuity tilt (section 4.5.3).

-3.5.1 Annuity period
+4.5.1 Annuity period

 The BRCP is based on the annualised capital cost of the Benchmark Capacity Providers, which requires an estimate of the period to annualise costs over (the annuity period).
 The annualisation period represents the period over which capital charges are recovered.
-The greater the annuity period, the lower the annual payment will be and the longer it will take for an investor to recover the return of capital (depreciation) and return on capital (financing costs).
+The greater the annuity period, the lower the annual payment will be and the longer it will take for an investor to recover the return of capital (depreciation) and a return on capital (financing costs).

-The ERA considers the annuity period must be specified in the WEM Procedure to provide certainty to industry on the period they can recover their costs over and provide appropriate price signals for future investment in generation capacity.
+The ERA considers the annuity period must be specified in the WEM Procedure as this provides certainty for the industry on the period that they can recover their costs over and helps to provide appropriate price signals for future investment in generation capacity.
+101

-To determine a reasonable annuity period to specify in the WEM Procedure, the ERA considered the factors affecting an investor's expected cost recovery period, such as the technical and economic life of the Benchmark Capacity Providers, as well as advice from GHD, industry and financial institutions that typically finance BESS projects.
-The ERA proposes the WEM Procedure specify that the Benchmark Capacity Providers' capital costs must be annualised over 15 years.
+In determining a reasonable annuity period to specify in the WEM Procedure, the ERA considered the factors affecting an investor's expected cost recovery period, such as the technical and economic life of the Benchmark Capacity Providers as advised by GHD, and information from the industry and financial institutions that typically finance BESS projects.
+Based on this information, the ERA proposed that the WEM Procedure specify that the Benchmark Capacity Providers' capital costs must be annualised over 15 years.
 The reasons underlying the ERA's proposal are summarised below.